DUET: Optimizing Training Data Mixtures via Feedback from Unseen Evaluation Tasks: Introduction

 \section{Introduction}

-The performance of an LLM depends heavily on the composition of training data domains \citep{data-mixing-framework-optimize,xie2023doremi} and the downstream evaluation task \citep{hoffmann2022an, Domain-adapt-transfer-learning}.
+The performance of an LLM depends heavily on how well the training data domain \citep{data-mixing-framework-optimize,xie2023doremi} matches the downstream evaluation task \citep{hoffmann2022an, Domain-adapt-transfer-learning}.
 For instance, if we knew that LLM users are interested in asking layman science questions, then training or fine-tuning the LLM with more Wikipedia data allows it to converse better with these users.
 Hence, knowing the evaluation task is important for curating a more relevant training data mixture, producing an LLM with better performance over the specific task of interest.

-However, in practice, the data (e.g., its domain, distribution, or labels) involved in an \emph{unseen evaluation task} are often unknown to us.
-Thus, it is not obvious what data are relevant for training or fine-tuning the model.
-Instead, one can only deploy the LLM on the unseen evaluation task a few times to gather multiple rounds of feedback to see how well the model performs, creating a feedback loop.
-Furthermore, each round of feedback incurs significant time or monetary costs.
-How can we use the feedback loop efficiently to optimize the training data mixture and improve the LLM's performance on the unseen task of interest?
-This problem setting has become increasingly relevant: An LLM owner is interested in fine-tuning their LLM to converse better with a demographic of users but due to privacy concerns \citep{li2024humancenteredprivacyresearchage}, conversations between the deployed LLM and users are end-to-end encrypted (\url{openai.com/enterprise-privacy}).
-Hence, the LLM owner does not know the conversation domain or data seen by the deployed LLM.
-Rather, the owner only receives coarse feedback on how well the LLM has performed in the conversation (e.g., user ratings or duration spent on the application) and gathers multiple rounds of feedback from the users.
+Unfortunately, in practice, the data (e.g., its domain, distribution, or labels) involved in an \emph{unseen evaluation task} are often unknown.
+Thus, it is not obvious what data is relevant for training or fine-tuning the model.
+Consider the following problem setting: An LLM owner is interested in fine-tuning their LLM to converse better with users but due to privacy concerns \citep{li2024humancenteredprivacyresearchage}, conversations between the deployed LLM and users are end-to-end encrypted (\url{openai.com/enterprise-privacy}).
+Hence, the LLM owner does not know the actual evaluation data seen during test-time.
+Rather, they only receive coarse, noisy feedback on how well the LLM has performed in the conversation (e.g., user ratings or duration spent on the application).
+Of course, a naive idea is to simply iterate through all possible data mixtures and observe the resulting LLM performance, which is too computationally expensive.
+A better question is to perhaps ask: How can we exploit the noisy feedback loop efficiently to improve and optimize the training data mixture?